princeKike27/princeKike27/README.md

 - 👀 I'm a Data Analyst and a Python enthusiast.
 My expertise is in Data Analytics and Business Intelligence.
 - 🌱 I’m currently doing a MSc in Applied Statistics and Data Science
 - 💞️ Data, Technology, Sports Analytics and Philosophy are my passions.
-My name is Enrique Barón Gómez and I have been working in the data analysis field doing sales analytics and Business Intelligence for the past 4 years.
+My name is Enrique Barón Gómez and I have been working in the data analysis field doing sales analytics and Business Intelligence for the past 6 years.
      I’ve held data analyst and BI positions in dynamic and fast growing startups.
-I transitioned into analytics from a business background and even though, I was somewhat lost at the beginning of this journey; there has been an awesome community of online courses, teachers and students that helped me to learn about this field, so Thanks Guys!
+I have been working in the data analysis field doing predictive analytics and business intelligence for the past 6 years in dynamic and fast-growing Startups.
+I’ve helped the companies I’ve worked with boost their productivity by creating machine learning models, that allow them to take decisions based on the patterns and structure of their historical data

      We are at the verge of a new technological revolution where every interaction that we have in society is recorded and stored as data, its up to us now how we use it…